 I'm 19.
 I want to see more girls having success stories, non-necessarily success stories of coming to the US, but success stories of creating their own business and be very self-independent in Kenya.
 I consider that success more than me coming here because I had the resources.
 I have a chance to find a job without anybody questioning where I'm from.
 But in Kenya, unfortunately, that's not the case.

-I want to make sure we focus on making sure those girls are going to have a standard life without worrying "where's my food coming from tomorrow".
+I want to make sure we focus on making sure those girls are going to have a standard life without worrying "where's my food coming from, tomorrow.

 Esperance is continuing her journey and is hoping to open her non-profit to be the voice of the voiceless.

 I feel like I'm in a position to speaking for those girls who can speak for themselves.
 I focus on the girls because unfortunately, we have monthly needs.
 We take for granted in the US, but these are girls somewhere maybe in a rural area in Rwanda or there's a refugee girl in Uganda who can't, unfortunately, have access to sanitary essential products.
-So my main focus is to provide basic needs for refugee girls in Uganda right now.
+My main focus is to provide basic needs for refugee girls in Uganda right now.

 3 Ways You Can Help